satyamtiwari06/blogging_website/README.md

-This is a blogging website in which user can signup signin and publish their blogs as posts.
+This is a blogging website in which user can signup, signin and publish their blogs as posts.

-The root directory is frontend directory
+The root directory is frontend directory.

-To use the code firstly download zip file and then extract it and go to README.MD in frontend directory
+To use the code firstly download zip file and then extract it and go to README.md in frontend directory.

 Some images:-
 ![Screenshot 2024-08-30 115741](https://github.com/user-attachments/assets/4577bf9b-fa43-46d0-84ea-164d95267f92)